 Lichfield District Council’s existing Local Plan was adopted in 2015 and is now considered significantly out of date.
 The Council is now carrying out a review of the Local Plan to produce a new plan and the site is being promoted for allocation in the review to contribute to housing need.

-- A landscape-led development providing up to 280 high quality homes in a range of styles and tenures to meet local housing need, with circa 50% of the site area provided as open space, including extensive landscaped public open space and habitat areas.
+- A landscape-led development providing 211 high-quality homes in a range of styles and tenures to meet local housing need, with circa 50% of the site area provided as open space, including extensive landscaped public open space.

-- Up to 40% of the new homes (circa 112) would be affordable homes, providing opportunities for key workers and people on low incomes to secure a home of their own in Fradley.
+- 59 of the homes will be affordable homes, providing opportunities for key workers and people on low incomes to secure a home of their own in Fradley.

-- Retention of existing trees and the majority of hedgerows, enhanced by additional planting.
+- Retention of the majority of existing trees and hedgerows, enhanced by additional planting.

 - Extensive green public open space and habitat creation, boosting the biodiversity value of the site to exceed both national and local level Biodiversity Net Gain (BNG) requirements.

-- Play facilities for young people, for which there is an identified need in Fradley.
+- Play facilities for young people in the new neighbourhood and the wider community for which there is an identified need in Fradley.

-- A community building that could fulfil a range of uses and the potential to provide a pub, to be informed by local aspirations and feedback.
+- A community building that could fulfil a range of uses.

 - A network of walking and cycling routes through extensive green public open space on land that has previously been largely inaccessible to the public.
 Existing public rights of way will also be retained and enhanced to improve accessibility for the whole community.

-- A package of highways safety improvements, including a new roundabout and an extension of the 30mph on Fradley Lane, an improved junction of Fradley Lane and Church Lane, provision of a bus stop on Church Lane, extensive walking and cycling infrastructure provision, and land safeguarded for any potential future improvements to the A38 slip road.
+- A package of highways safety improvements, including a new roundabout and extension of the 30mph speed limit on Fradley Lane, widening of Fradley Lane on the approach to the junction with Church Lane, junction improvements where Fradley Lane meets Church Lane, provision of a bus stop on Church Lane, extensive walking and cycling infrastructure provision, and land safeguarded for any potential future improvements to the A38 slip road.

 - Significant investment into local infrastructure such as healthcare and education, informed by consultation with statutory bodies such as the NHS and local education authority and secured via legal agreement.

-We are proposing high-quality new homes that will be sustainably designed to achieve low carbon living.
-This will likely include a range of house types, from starter homes and adaptable homes for later living through to larger family homes.
+We are proposing 211 high-quality new homes that will be sustainably designed to achieve low carbon living.
+This will include a range of house types, with 1, 2, 3 and 4 bedroomed homes proposed.

-An outline planning applications is currently being prepared which will set out broad principles of development.
+An outline planning application sets out broad principles of development.
 Details such as layout and precise type of new homes would be established in subsequent Reserved Matters planning applications, which will be subject to further consultation with the community.

-Up to 40% of the new homes will be affordable homes, providing an opportunity for key workers and people on low incomes to secure a home in Fradley.
-We are happy to discuss with the Local Authority the potential to apply Local Occupancy Criteria to affordable homes to ensure that people with local connections are prioritised.
+59 of the new homes will be affordable homes, providing an opportunity for key workers and people on low incomes to secure a home in Fradley.
+These will be provided in a mix of homes for social rent and shared ownership homes.

 This is a matter for the Local Authority.
 We are happy to discuss with the Local Authority the potential to apply Local Occupancy Criteria to affordable homes to ensure that people with local connections are prioritised.